-The study received ethical approval from Aston University Research Ethics Committee and permission was granted by the President of the Paediatric Critical Care Society to invite their members to participate.
 The study was advertised through the PCC Society and on social media during April to June 2021 and volunteers were invited to contact the research team.
 Interviews were conducted during May to June 2021.
 This study formed part of one author's (SS) MSc Health Psychology.

-Once participants had contacted the researcher, they were sent a Participant Information Sheet and consent form, which could be completed electronically via Qualtrics.
-Participants were then invited to take part in an online semi-structured interview.
+Once participants had contacted the researcher, they were sent a participant information sheet and consent form, which could be completed electronically via Qualtrics.
+Participants were then invited to take part in an online semistructured interview.
 All interviews were conducted by independent researchers (SS and IB), who had no previous experience of PCC and was not connected to any of the participating units, Trusts or Health Boards.
-The topic guide was informed by existing literature as well as discussions with an advanced nurse practitioner (RM), a medical consultant (PD), and a health psychologist (RS).
+The topic guide was informed by existing literature as well as discussions with an advanced nurse practitioner (RM), a medical consultant (PD) and a health psychologist (RS).
 The topic guide included a set of topics and questions but allowed participants to clearly articulate their thoughts and experiences.
 Prior to being used the topic guide was discussed with PCC colleagues to ensure it flowed and topics were appropriate.
-SS was trained in conducting qualitative interviews by IB and RS to ensure that appropriate questioning, intonation, and prompts were used.
+SS was trained in conducting qualitative interviews by IB and RS to ensure that appropriate questioning, intonation and prompts were used.

-Following completion of the interview, participants were sent a debrief form which signposted them to organisations that offer support to improve healthcare professional wellbeing.
+Following completion of the interview, participants were sent a debrief form which signposted them to organisations that offer support to improve healthcare professional well-being.
 Recruitment ceased once data saturation had been reached.
-All interviews were audio-recorded, transcribed, and stored on a secure online drive.
+All interviews were audiorecorded, transcribed and stored on a secure online drive.
 Identifiable information was removed to protect participants' confidentiality.
-Each participant was sent their transcript within two weeks of taking part to enable them to omit and/or change information in the transcript to ensure they were happy for it to be used.
+Each participant was sent their transcript within 2 weeks of taking part to enable them to omit and/or change information in the transcript to ensure they were happy for it to be used.
 Clinical colleagues in the research team did not have access to the transcripts to further protect participants' confidentiality.